lmk123/namechecker/README.md

 Currently supports checking availability on:
 - **GitHub**: Checks if `github.com/<username>` exists
 - **npm org**: Checks if `npmjs.com/org/<username>` exists

-## How It Works

-The tool makes HTTP HEAD requests to each platform's URL.
-A 404 response indicates the username is available, while any other status code means it's taken or there was an error.

 ## Adding More Platforms